Rack railway: Switches

-Rack railway switches are as varied as rack railway technologies.
-For optional rack lines such as the Zentralbahn in Switzerland and the West Coast Wilderness Railway in Tasmania, it is convenient to only use switches on sections flat enough for adhesion (for example, on a pass summit).
-Other systems which rely on the rack for driving (with the conventional rail wheels undriven) such as the Dolderbahn in Zürich, Štrbské Pleso in Slovakia and the Schynige Platte rack railway instead must switch the rack rail.
-The Dolderbahn switch works by bending all three rails, an operation that is performed every trip as the two trains pass in the middle.
+Rack railway switches are as varied as the technologies themselves.
+For rack-and-adhesion lines such as the Zentralbahn in Switzerland and the West Coast Wilderness Railway in Tasmania, it is convenient only to use switches on sections flat enough for adhesion (for example, on a pass summit).
+Pure-rack systems, which only rely on the rack for driving (with the conventional rail wheels undriven), such as the Swiss Rigi Railways, Dolderbahn in Zürich, Štrbské Pleso in Slovakia, and the Schynige Platte rack railway instead must switch the rack rail.

-The geometry of the rack system has a large impact on the construction of turnouts.
-If the rack is elevated above the running rails, as with the Lamella system, there is no need to interrupt the running rails to allow passage of the driving pinions of the engines.
+The geometry of the rack system significantly impacts turnout construction.
+If the rack is elevated above the running rails, which is a standard on rack-and-adhesion and all Abt and Strub systems there is no need to interrupt the running rails to allow passage of the driving pinions of the engines.
 Strub explicitly documented this in his U.S. patent.
 Strub used a complex set of bell-cranks and push-rods linking the throw-rod for the points to the two throw-rods for the moving rack sections.
 One break in the rack was required to select between the two routes, and a second break was required where the rack rails cross the running rails.
 Turnouts for the Morgan Rack system were similar, with the rack elevated above the running rails.
 Most of the Morgan turnout patents included movable rack sections to avoid breaks in the rack, but because all Morgan locomotives had two linked drive pinions, there was no need for a continuous rack.
-So long as the breaks in the rack were shorter than the distance between the drive pinions on the locomotive, the rack rail could be interrupted wherever there was need to cross over a running rail.
+So long as the breaks in the rack were shorter than the distance between the drive pinions on the locomotive, the rack rail could be interrupted wherever there was a need to cross over a running rail.

+In 2000, the Rigi railway installed the first "Rigi-VTW2000" switch (German: Schwenkweiche), working like a stub switch by bending all three rails.
+Dolderbahn followed by fitting its passing loop with two such switches.
+They are operated every ten minutes when both motor coaches are in use.

 Turnouts are far more complex when the rack is at or below the level of the running rails.
-Marsh's first rack patent shows such an arrangement, and the original Mount Washington Cog Railway he built had no turnouts.
+Rigi railway introduced two-track transfer tables in 1873, but replaced them with switches in 1959/61.
+Pilatus railway with Locher rack maintains this type and has also introduced rotary switches.
+Marsh's first rack patent shows an arrangement for switches, but the original Mount Washington Cog Railway he built had no turnouts.
 It was not until 1941 that a turnout was constructed on this line.
-There were more turnouts built for the line but all were hand operated.
+There were more turnouts built for the line, but all were hand-operated.
 In 2003, a new automatic hydraulic turnout was developed and built at the base as a prototype.
+It followed largely the design of the two-track transfer table.
 With the success of the new turnout, more new automatic hydraulic turnouts were built to replace the hand-operated ones.
-The new turnouts installed on the Mount Washington line in 2007 are essentially transfer tables.
-The Locher rack also requires transfer tables.